tfolkman/kids-rewards/README.md

 Before you start, make sure you have these tools installed on your machine:

-*   **Docker Desktop:** We use this to run a local version of our database (DynamoDB).
-Think of it as a mini-server for our data that runs on your computer.
+*   **Docker Desktop:** We use this to run a local version of our database (DynamoDB) and also to build and run our backend application locally via SAM CLI.
 *   **Python:** The backend is written in Python (we're using version 3.12).
 *   **pip:** Python's package installer (usually comes with Python).
 *   **Node.js and npm:** Node.js is a JavaScript runtime, and npm is its package manager.
 We need these for the frontend. (npm usually comes with Node.js).